sensel/morph-docs/docs/morph.md

 This guide will help you get your Morph out of the box and working with your computer or mobile device.

 ### 1 Download Software
-Download the SenselApp mapping and configuration application from [the Sensel website.](http://sensel.com/start) This is not only a great tool for getting the most out of your Morph, but essential for updating its firmware.
+Download the SenselApp mapping and configuration application from [the Sensel website.](http://sensel.com/start) This is a great tool for getting the most out of your Morph, and essential for updating its firmware.

 ### 2 USB connection
 1. Remove the Morph and the supplied USB Micro cable from the box.